IMMIGRANTS AND REFUGEES

 - Reminders of completing evaluation form, how to reconnect if have questions or need speakers, wish to volunteer, and/or want to stay engaged (could be included in registration packet).

-PARISHIONER FROM CONGO IN NEED
+THANK YOU FOR HELPING A PARISHIONER FROM CONGO IN NEED!

 A profound thanks to all parishioners who have previously donated to the love fund.
 Because of your generous support, in collaboration with Church World Service (CWS), we were able to help a new member of our community with several months of housing, along with furniture and other needed items, to make it a home through our JPIC’s Furniture Project of Durham.
 A fellow parishioner also has volunteered to assist with ESL so he can continue to develop his English skills.